|

 Beyond

-that biology has a major impact in accounting for human differences.
+biology has a major impact in accounting for human differences.
 He

-argues that gender difference is to a great extent acquired and that
+says gender difference is to a great extent acquired and that

 emotions are socially constructed.
 But the division of roles between men and

-is to reproduce itself.
+women has deep roots in biology.
+Human children need defence and homes.
 On that granite foundation is built the romantic

 castle of sexual difference.

 freedom cannot survive intact from the advances of neuroscience.
-Whether it
+Brain wiring is for the most

 part none of our doing, and nothing for which we can be praised or blamed.